 So whenever Jesus speaks of the heart in Matthew 6, He is speaking of the central reservoir of all that we are, of what we think, of what we will, of what we feel, of what we hope, of what we have affection for.
 It is what we call "myself," and it is intertwined and implicated with us in such a way that what befalls it befalls us, and what it seeks we seek, and what its treasure is, is our treasure.
-And so in Hebrew thinking, and Jesus was a Hebrew, the heart is the man.
-And so this verse is saying that our deeds, our conduct, are not an accidental set of outward actions.
-This needs to be driven home, because the actions of most of mankind are done so mechanically and reflected upon so little, that the conviction of having any responsibility for what we do is almost extinct.
+And so in Hebrew thinking—and Jesus was a Hebrew—the heart is the man.
+So, this verse is saying that our deeds, our conduct, are not an accidental set of outward actions.
+This needs to be driven home, because the actions of most of mankind are done so mechanically and reflected upon so little that the conviction of having any responsibility for what we do is almost extinct.
 "The Devil made me do it."

-Today sociologists, psychologists, psychiatrists are blaming virtually everything on the genes.
-Twice in the past month I have heard two people with a Church of God connection (not Church of the Great God), but people with Church of God connections who said, “Well, this is just the way that God made me.”
+Today, sociologists, psychologists, psychiatrists are blaming virtually everything on the genes.
+Twice in the past month I have heard two people with a Church of God connection (not Church of the Great God) who said, “Well, this is just the way that God made me.”
 Oh!
 God did not make them that way.
 They may be victims of the spirit of this world, of the course of this world to some degree, but these are people who should be converted, and they should understand that they are responsible for their actions because their actions are coming out of their heart, and God holds them responsible.

 They are supposed to be thinking about what they are doing; and God, by the revelation of Himself and the revelation of His purpose, has put us into the position where we must choose!
 And then He commands us to choose life.